opentelekomcloud-docs/distributed-message-service/dev_guide/source/go.rst

           topics   = "topic_name"
           user     = "username"
           password = "password"
-          caFile   = "phy_ca.crt"     //Certificate file.
-For details about how to obtain an SSL certificate, see section "Collecting Connection Information."
+          caFile   = "phy_ca.crt"     // Obtain the SSL certificate by referring to section "Collecting Connection Information".
+If Security Protocol is set to SASL_PLAINTEXT, delete this parameter.
       )

       func main() {